blakeashleyjr/blakeashleyjr.com/content/posts/elephant-my-plaintext-work-system/index.md

 My elephant is my friend and my companion.
 If I want to get to my destination (flourishing, success, peace), I must persuade the elephant to get up and start walking.
 If I abuse my elephant, he will not trust me.
 He will not obey me.
 So I will resort to increasingly abusive methods to compel his obedience.
 Eventually he will be broken and so will I.

-As I learn to treat my elephant better, I developed a simple, plain-text “operating system” to govern my behavior throughout the day.
+As I learn to treat my elephant better, I developed a simple, plain-text work system to govern my behavior throughout the day.
 It helps me lead my elephant to places that matter.

 **How do you treat your elephant?
 Do you have any advice on how to be kinder to yourself?
 Please let me know via email or in the comments below.**